rajratankhanna/front-end-using-react-js/README.md

 It includes five commits, starting from March 14, 2024, to April 12, 2024.
 The repository has 1 star, 1 watching, and 0 forks as of now.
 The main branch includes a README file for context and setup instructions.

+The repository titled "front-end-using-react-js" contains several React.js-based projects, each demonstrating different features and functionalities.
+The main features of the React projects in this repository include:

+1) Calculator: A basic calculator built with React.js, allowing users to perform arithmetic operations.

+2) DiceGame: A simple dice game where users can roll dice, likely with a simple UI for interaction.

+3) Form-project: A form implementation in React, demonstrating form handling and validation.

+react-scroll-reveal-framer-motion-main: A project demonstrating the use of the react-scroll-reveal and framer-motion libraries for adding animations and scroll reveal effects.

+The repository also includes a README file for context and setup instructions.
+The codebase is primarily in JavaScript (73.7%), with smaller portions in CSS, HTML, and TypeScript.
+The repository has been deployed live via GitHub Pages, and it includes five commits, from March 14, 2024, to April 12, 2024.
+It has 1 star, 1 watching, and 0 forks as of now.